agility-game/dokploy/300/README.md

 See [README.md](./500/README.md)

-## 600 - Create Home Project in Dokploy on Server on Hetzner
+## 600 - Create a Home Project in Dokploy on Server on Hetzner

 See [README.md](./600/README.md)

-## 700 - Create Microservices Project in Dokploy on Server on Hetzner
+## 700 - Create a Microservices Project in Dokploy on Server on Hetzner

 See [README.md](./700/README.md)